NetApp/FSx-ONTAP-samples-scripts/Management-Utilities/Workload-Factory-API-Samples/README.md

 in particular, `get_token()`, is used to get an authentication token from the BlueXP Workload Factory API.
 So, if you copy just some of the files from this repository, make sure to copy the `wf_utils` file as well.

-Hopefully with these examples you'll be able to create your own scripts that use any the Workload Factory APIs.
+Hopefully with these samples you'll be able to create your own scripts that use any the Workload Factory APIs.
 If you do create a new script, please consider contributing it back to this repository so that others can benefit from it.

 Note that all the scripts support a `-h` option that will display a help message for that script.